inner blog mica

 • the European Financial Stability Facility and the European Stability Mechanism;

-• public international organisations.
+• public international organisations."

-The MiCA framework is an extensive 350-page document with the end goal of providing a level playing field for financial institutions and CASPs across the EU.
+The MiCA framework is an extensive document with the end goal of providing a level playing field for financial institutions and CASPs across the EU.
 Through its uniform approach, actors within the ecosystem can expect an additional layer of protection and equality.

 Written by: